![]() |

 Dr. Annie Mae McClary Walker is buried in Greenwood Cemetery in Daytona Beach.
 This image is from the Find A Grave website. |

-I'd write the bio, but this is an #ownvoices story if ever there was one.
-I say that even though I'm ambivalent about that movement.
+I'd write the bio, but this is an #ownvoices story if there ever was one.
+I say that even though I'm ambivalent about the movement.
 I believe writers, actors, artists - all creatives - deserve the freedom to create at will, with no barriers placed.
-So my former-journalism self could write her life story.
+So ... my former-journalism self could write her life story.
 But I instinctively know an #ownvoices writer would produce a deeper bio than I could achieve.

 This was a woman who created Black Studies programs, was integral to the Head Start program, fought hard for civil rights, integrated neighborhoods, and was the first black professor of Black Studies at SUNY Stony Brook in New York.
 Among other achievements.
 And she knew what it was like to have a cross burned on her front lawn.